How to Insert Greater Than or Equal to Symbol in Excel (5 Quick Methods)

 Applying Ink Equation to Insert ‘Greater Than or Equal To’ Symbol in Excel

-• Now draw the greater than or equal to sign in the yellow-colored area.
-Excel will detect the symbol soon.
+• Draw the greater than or equal sign in the yellow-colored area.
+Excel should detect the symbol soon in the textbox above.

 Applying Ink Equation to Insert ‘Greater Than or Equal To’ Symbol in Excel